Charles W. and Jennifer C. Johnson Clinical Investigator

 "Our laboratory combines approaches from cell biology, systems biology, and bioinformatics to understand tumor heterogeneity and how it underlies treatment failure.
 In particular, we are interested in the molecular mechanisms that govern the behavior of genes in networks and give rise to cell behaviors like malignancy.
 Understanding how the behavior of single cells is dictated by the structure of gene regulatory programs will give us new insights into how tumors evolve and persist."

-Salil Garg, MD, PhD, will be the Charles W. and Jennifer C. Johnson Clinical Investigator at the Koch Institute for Integrative Cancer Research at MIT beginning in January 2018.
+Salil Garg, MD, PhD, is the Charles W. and Jennifer C. Johnson Clinical Investigator at the Koch Institute for Integrative Cancer Research at MIT.
 Trained through the Harvard/MIT-MD PhD Program at Harvard Medical School, Dr. Garg completed his doctoral thesis in the laboratory of Michael Brenner studying cellular trafficking in the immune system.
 Following clinical training, Dr. Garg completed postdoctoral work in the laboratory of KI member, MIT Institute Professor, and Nobel Laureate Phillip A. Sharp.
 He is board certified in clinical pathology and completed a fellowship in molecular genetic pathology at Massachusetts General Hospital, where he currently practices.
-In 2017, Dr. Garg was named as a STAT Wunderkind, an accolade that honors the brightest young minds in life science for their work in academia, industry, and in the clinic.
+In 2017, Dr. Garg was named a STAT Wunderkind, an accolade that honors the brightest young minds in life science for their work in academia, industry, and in the clinic.

 The Garg Lab aims to define the molecular drivers in mutationally bland cancers to develop new diagnostics and therapies.
 Next-generation sequencing has led to an explosion in understanding the DNA changes that lead to malignancy and led to new diagnostic tests in the clinic.
 Yet, not all malignancies have been impacted equally.
 Many pediatric malignancies such as ependymoma and subclasses of leukemia show no or few recurrent DNA changes, complicating attempts at personalized therapy.
 Interestingly, these mutationally bland cancers and many others show extensive tumor heterogeneity arising spontaneously from single cells.